flancia-coop/doc.anagora.org/fellowship-of-the-link.md

                 - Some people are saying that they won't federate period with Meta and others are saying they need particular conditions met.
                 - That's a more interesting proposal than the one in the main fedipact site?
     - Jerry Michalski
+        - On being a good cyborg
+            - Being part of the [[noosphere]], building the wrapper around the earth
         - Won't be around for next one or next three
             - 2w in Baja California
                 - Facilitating a summit meeting to try to reduce [[open source fragmentation]]